rohith2506/facedetect/README.md

 ## Conclusions / Future Work
-This module can act like a blueprint on how to build production level machine learning API's as a service.
+This module can act like a blueprint on how to build production level machine learning API as a service.

 Future work includes
 1. Integrate / build modules which support pretrained deep learning models to infer / predict from.